Choose from a range of taught and research-led programmes, from one-year masters degrees to PhDs.

 As the oldest department of English Literature in the UK, based in one of the largest and most diverse Schools in the University of Edinburgh, we are the ideal place for postgraduate study.

-Our interdisciplinary environment brings together specialists in all periods and genres of literature with experts in theatre, book history, creative writing and playwriting.
+Our interdisciplinary environment brings together specialists in all periods and genres of literature with experts in theatre, creative writing and playwriting.
 Working with colleagues elsewhere in the School of Literatures, Languages and Cultures, and across the wider University, we are able to support research which crosses boundaries between disciplines and/or languages.

 Our graduates tell us that they value LLC’s friendliness, the connections they make here and the in-depth guidance they receive from our staff, who are experts in their field.
 Between LLC, the Careers Service and the Institute for Academic Development, you’ll find a range of programmes and resources to help you develop your postgraduate skills, as well as having access to the University’s fantastic libraries, collections and worldwide strategic partnerships.